 As I finished the book, I had a few questions running through my mind:

-- Are there Davis Method Providers in Africa and Specifically in Kenya?
+- Are there Davis Method Providers in Africa, specifically in Kenya?

 - Is there a Davis Program available for teachers?

 I went on to research and find answers to these questions.
-Not just to quench my curiosity, but also to understand what is going on in Kenya, Africa and Online with regard to the Davis Procedure.
+Not just to quench my curiosity but also to understand what is going on in Kenya, Africa, and Online concerning the Davis Procedure.
 Here is what I found out:

-- There is a public Facebook group dedicated to issues related with the Davis Procedure – Davis Dyslexia Support
+- There is a public Facebook group dedicated to issues related to the Davis Procedure – Davis Dyslexia Support

 - There are different Davis Learning Strategies workshops for teachers conducted in different regions.